smkdevops/SREChallenge/README.md

 Step 3:

-ChefSpec tests for the application cookbook
+ChefSpec tests for the apache cookbook

+chef exec rspec